 When you plan to outsource a software project, you can choose to try the suitable old trial-and-error method and suffer lots of bumps and bruises along the way.
 You can heed the advice of a seasoned expert in the field and save the lion’s share of efforts and money that otherwise would be wasted.
 What are the most frequent issues with outsourcing that clients experience?

-This initial step is crucial for the fruitful cooperation and successful completion of the project.
+This initial step is crucial for fruitful cooperation and successful project completion.
 How do novices in the field go about selecting an outsourcer?
 For most of them, seeing a cool website is enough to include the company in their shortlist of candidates.
-And talking to a manager seems the only move they are to make to finally settle on this vendor.
+And talking to a manager seems to be the only move they are to make to finally settle on this vendor.

 Solution: More haste, less speed.
 Hurrying to pick the first available option instead of shopping around a bit, you are in for all kinds of trouble.